Dharmik2806/Survelliance-System/README.md

 Our system will make use of python as a backend language and andriod app as frontend.
 Their functionalities are listed below.

-1. In the application it will allow the user to select which live video stream he/she wants to see.
+1. This application will allow the user to select which live video stream he/she wants to see.
 2. This application allow the user to see the live stream and it will also allow the user to announce any message that he/she wants to.